locustcloud/locustcloud.github.io/README.md

 export LOCUSTCLOUD_USERNAME='your@email.com'
 export LOCUSTCLOUD_PASSWORD='yourpassword'
 export LOCUSTCLOUD_REGION='us-east-1'
-locust-cloud -f my_locustfile.py
 ...
 ```

-Here's a full example of how to run locust-cloud from a GitHub action:
+Typically you will also want to specify the standard Locust parameters `--headless` (or `--autostart`) and `--run-time` as shown in the previous example.
+Here's a full example of how you might set it up in a GitHub action:

 ```
 env: